Final interview: Kiwi soldier Dominic Abelen's mission - 'I'm fighting for Ukraine's freedom'

 "I think many more veterans are finding a new place of combat in this war anyway, to put our skills to the test.
 The NZ Defence Force training is serving us well I think.

-"Humanitarian aid is important but it's important to support the war itself as well with munitions and whatever they can provide.
+"Humanitarian aid is important but it's important to support the war itself as well with munitions and whatever they can provide."

 Abelen said it was very important for New Zealand and other countries in the West to keep giving to Ukraine.